Attunewise/GPT/README.md

 3. `{Cloud,Assistant}/firebaseConfig.json`

 Once your server is deployed, you can modify the schema in your GPT and make changes to the Assistant app without redeploying the server.

+Don't be surprised when GPT-4 hallucinates false information and/or incorrect code.
+It talks a big game but when it comes down to actually doing it, it usually fails and moonwalks it all back.
+And in case you're wondering, the same occurs with Claude-3 Opus.